 Get the right travel insurance for you

-When you buy travel insurance, you will be given the option of choosing European or worldwide cover...
+When you buy holiday insurance, you will be given the option of choosing European or worldwide cover...

 Choosing the right one for your trip may sound straightforward enough, but it's essential that you check that your destination is actually covered.